jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

-    (c) to revoke a licence or to impose permanent conditions on a licence under section 24; or (d) to amend a licence under section 26(2)﻿(a); or (e) to revoke a licence under section 26(2)﻿(b); or (f) to give notice of the requirement for remedial action under section 42(1)
+    (c) to revoke a licence or to impose permanent conditions on a licence under section 24; or (d) to amend a licence under section 26(2)﻿(a); or (e) to revoke a licence under section 26(2)﻿(b); or (f) to give notice of the requirement for remedial action under section 42(1); or (g) to issue an improvement notice under section 72M
   - **affected licence holder** , in relation to a person directly affected by an adverse decision, means the holder of, or the applicant for, the licence
   - **person directly affected** , in relation to any adverse decision, means the person who would be entitled to appeal against that adverse decision under section 68.